Nobel-Justin/Oviz-Bio-demo/SNV_Context/markdown/SNV_Context-Manual.md

 - `#` prefix is mandatory to indicate the header line.
 - `contig` and `position` respectively stand for the chromosome and position of the mutation.
 - `ref_allele` and `alt_allele` respectively stand for the base before and after the mutation.
-- `tumor_f` is optional.
-We allow users to filter mutations with `tumor_f` value by custom condition.
+- users could filter mutations with `tumor_f` value by custom condition in the sidebar.
+- NOTE that the `tumor_f` is optional, i.e., this column could be omitted.

 <!--   The TSV file must be `sorted` by chromosome and position, and compressed by `bgzip` tools for `tabix` indexing to support fast data processing at the backend of Oviz-Bio.<br/>
   For example [tsv file](https://github.com/Nobel-Justin/Oviz-Bio-demo/blob/master/SNV_Context/demo_data/SNV_Context_demo_MutList.tsv), run the following command in the linux terminal (bgzip installed):